 Sometimes the exact good a consumer wants isn’t available.
 If a recipe calls for cashews but the grocery store doesn’t have any, a consumer may buy peanuts instead.
 In this case, the peanuts are considered a substitute good.

-For a good (such as peanuts) to be a substitute for another good (e.g. cashews), demand for it must increase in response to price increases for the other good (e.g. cashews).
+For a good (e.g. peanuts) to be a substitute for another good (e.g. cashews), demand for the good must increase in response to price increases for the other good (e.g. cashews).

 When the value of one product (e.g. ice cream) is increased by another good (e.g. ice cream cones), they are considered complementary goods.